As the foundation of so many Italian recipes, tomato sauce (or sugo as our Italian friends say), is a vital ingredient in our house.

 In case you’re wondering, the picture we took shows vine-ripened tomatoes, but these are not the tomatoes we used for the sauce–the stems and vine just looked prettier in the shot.

-- 3 cans (28 fluid ounces) whole peeled tomatoes (my personal favourite is La San Marzano which I usually find at Costco)
+- 3 cans (28 fluid ounces each can) whole peeled tomatoes (my personal favourite is La San Marzano which I usually find at Costco)

 - 4 tbs extra virgin olive oil